rippondoragithub/rippondoragithub/Renewable Energy Consumption/README.md

 ## Results

 - The renewable energy sources biomass and wood energy had the highest mean of consumption.
 - Solar Energy and Wind Energy consumption have a correlation with a r-squared value of 0.514.
+Using a polynomial regression model, the Mean Squared Error was able to be reduced to 55.887.

 ## Usage